ParSeq

 Hosting and contact

 The ParSeq project is hosted on GitHub.
-Please use the project’s Issues tab to get help or report an issue.
+For support or to report issues, please use the repository’s Issues section.

 User’s Guide